-If you have answered yes, please describe the changes which you have made:
+If you have answered yes, please describe the changes which you have made: Yes New shower room.

 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

 If you have answered yes, the relevant documents will be needed by the purchaser, and you should give them to your solicitor as soon as possible for checking.